llafuente/flang/doc/types-system.md

 //     ^-- type error, explicit cast required between (i64) to (i8)
 ```

-This error it's because after implement the function: $tpl will be implemented
+This error it's because after implement the function: $tpl will be i8,
-as i8, and num64 cannot be downcasted, so typesystem force you to cast down
+and num64 cannot be downcasted, so typesystem force you to cast down
 yourself.